subhadig/subhadig.github.io/_drafts/moving-to-github-pages-from-wordpress.md

 sometime and this time I finally did it.
 And I wanted to share the inspiration behind it.

+## What this post is and what it is not
+This post explains about how I switched my blog to Github Pages from Wordpress.com and the reasons behind it.
+It's most certainly is not a rant about Wordpress.com.

 ## What are GitHub Pages?
 GitHub Pages are public static webpages hosted and published through GitHub.
 And it is completely free of cost.
 The source codes of